KuskIV/ml_exam_notes/Talking_paper/Jeppe/_4 Graph data node classification.md

 - Label propagation
 - Node classification with Markov networks

+## ORD
+- transduction and inductive classification
+- homophily
+- Label propagation
+- Gibbs sampling
+- self study

 ## NEW
 Hi im going to be talking about node classification.

 Firstly i will be talking about the differences between transduction and inductive classification.
-The ideas and goal between the two are very different.
+The ideas and goal between the two are a bit different.
 In transductive classification we have all of the data both the training and the test data.
 We use this data to train the model and then we use the model to predict labels for the test data.

 In inductive classification we only have the training data.
 We use this data to train the model.
 When the model have been trained we use the model to predict labels of the never seen before test data.